botworld-wiki/beatburger.github.io/pages/danger-zones.md

 ![madscientist](https://cdn.discordapp.com/attachments/923510071026155550/928578187032657970/unknown.png)

-Fight for loot.
+Mad Scientist: Fight for loot.
 Or not.

 - **Mad Scientist:** Muahaha!
 My experiment is nearly complete.
 All I need now is a willing subject...
 - **Player:** Uh ... hello?